GerritErpenstein/ionic2-custom-icons/README.md

 ##### 2.1 Config for `copy` and `sass` task

 [ionic-app-scripts](https://github.com/driftyco/ionic-app-scripts) provide default config files for the `copy` and `sass` task which you can copy and extend.
-The safest way to get these config files is to look into your local `node_modules` directory.
+The **safest way** to get these config files is to look into your local `node_modules` directory.
 ```
 node_modules/@ionic/app-scripts/config
 ```

-Alternatively you can get the files from the project's *GitHub* repository: [ionic-app-scripts/config](https://github.com/driftyco/ionic-app-scripts/tree/master/config).
-But be warned that these config files may be incompatible with your local installation as the code is being actively developed on.
+(**Alternatively** you can get the files from the project's *GitHub* repository: [ionic-app-scripts/config](https://github.com/driftyco/ionic-app-scripts/tree/master/config).
+But **be warned**(!) that these config files may be incompatible with your local installation as the code is being actively developed on.)

 Copy the files `copy.config.js` and `sass.config.js` to a directory called `config` in your app's root directory.
 See the following screenshot for a better understanding:

 ![screenshot-dir-structure](https://raw.githubusercontent.com/GerritErpenstein/ionic2-custom-icons/master/resources/screenshot-dir-structure.png)

+Please note that you have to check and may adapt the two config files everytime you update the `@ionic/app-scripts` library.
+Hopefully the *Ionic* team provides a better solution in the future.

 ###### 2.1.1 Edit `config/copy.config.js`